Aquanty/rtd-hgs/docs/source/index.rst

 #. **element_number, tort** Element number, tortuosity [-].

-| Data is read from the file until end-of-file is reached.
-The user can
-  supply variable values of tortuosity for any number of elements in file **input_por_filename**. **grok** will then produce data for all elements honouring any previous zoned values and the user specified element-variable values, which are written to the file *prefix*\ ``o.elemental_tort``.
+Data is read from the file until end-of-file is reached.
+The user can supply variable values of tortuosity for any number of elements in file **input_por_filename**. **grok** will then produce data for all elements honouring any previous zoned values and the user specified element-variable values, which are written to the file *prefix*\ ``o.elemental_tort``.

 --------------

+|

+:math:`\bullet \bullet \bullet`

+Input instructions !
+Read elemental tortuosity from file

 --------------

+.. _section-11:

 |
 | ``Scope .grok``